LogolicusZ/logolicusz-blogs/content/posts/Spyder TKL.md

 <img src="/imgs/Spyder-article/car1.jpg" alt="Spyder 550" title="Image by extra Prius" class="carImage">

 Photo of the Spyder TKL by [Markus Spiske](https://unsplash.com/photos/a-close-up-of-a-car-parked-in-a-field-UhTNl-xLOCU)

+Tho the Inspiration on of the Porsche is very light, as some of you that have been in this hobby for a while, will have noticed the a familiar sight of a particular wedge, its from the OTD360 corsa